egnchen/pyQQRobot/README.md

 A QQ Robot framework based on WebQQ and Python3.

 ## Disclaimer
-As a Senior Two student(about to one in Senior Three) in China there just cannot be enough time for me to maintain the project often.
+As a Senior Three student in China there just cannot be enough time for me to maintain the project often.
 I sincerely hope that there'll be coders interested to help.

 ## How to use?